-Power cut hits New Lynn's LynnMall
+Power cut hits New Lynn's LynnMall in West Auckland

-Power is out in Auckland's LynnMall and some nearby homes in the suburb of New Lynn.
+Power is out in West Auckland's LynnMall and some nearby homes in the suburb of New Lynn.

 A Vector spokeswoman said the number of people affected was "reasonably small".